How to Handle Property Encroachment in California in 2026

 • Grant a simple easement allowing continued use

-• Sell a portion of the land to your neighbor
+• Sell a small portion of the land to your neighbor

 Step 3: Put Agreements in Writing

 If you and your neighbor agree on a resolution, document it.
-Verbal promises can be forgotten or challenged later, but a written agreement protects both sides and ensures the arrangement holds up in the future.
+Verbal agreements can be forgotten or challenged.
+A written agreement protects both sides and ensures the arrangement holds up, including for future buyers of either property.

 What to Include in a Sample Encroachment Letter to Neighbor

-• States your request (remove, relocate, or negotiate)
+• State your request (removal, relocation, or negotiation)

 Recording an Easement or Agreement

-If you reach a deal, make it official.
-A recorded easement, land sale, or written settlement ensures the resolution is legally binding and enforceable for future buyers.
+If you reach a deal, record it.
+A recorded easement, land sale, or written settlement is legally binding and enforceable – and transfers with the property to future owners.

 Step 4: Explore Mediation or Legal Help